OmarMiniesy/Notes/Security/Web Application Security/Authentication.md

 ### General Notes

 The process of verifying the identity of a user.
-* Knowledge Factors: Something you know like a password.
+* Knowledge Factors: Something you know, like a password.
-* Possession Factors: Something you have like a security token.
+* Possession Factors: Something you have, like a security token.
-* Inherence Factors: Something you are like biometrics.
+* Inherence Factors: Something you are, like biometrics.

 > Authentication is verifying that a user is who they claim to be.
 > Authorization is verifying whether a user is allowed to do something.

 ---
-### Password Attacks
+### Username-Password Attacks

 Against websites that have username-password based login mechanisms.
 ##### Brute Force Attacks

 Trial and error attempts to guess valid user credentials while paying attention to:
 1. Status Codes: [[HTTP]] response codes can be observed.
 Sometimes the right username gives a different response than a wrong username.
 2. Error Messages: Returned error messages are sometimes different when both username *and* password are incorrect, not just one of them.
 Observe characters for spelling mistakes, and so on.
+Check [[Authentication#Attack using ffuf]].
 3. Response Times: Observe response times.
 Sometimes websites will check password only if username is correct, so the response time increases.
 Can be checked by entering really large passwords, to make the website take longer to respond.
 4. Response sizes.